GIFT: source code and developer info

 PostScript and PDF

 The source code for the program to generate the pages is written in the Adobe PostScript language.
-This is because a jpeg or tiff containing the image would be tens to hundreds of megabytes in size and therefore unwieldy and non portable.
+This is because a jpeg or tiff containing the images at 1200 dpi would be tens to hundreds of megabytes in size and therefore unwieldy and non portable.
 (Jpegs are bitmaps and generally lossy compression.)
 Whereas PostScript and PDF are vector representations so the image size in this case is only 10K bytes or so.
 Very small and portable to a wide range of printers because of the free Acrobat Reader.

 The link above is to a wikipedia article with external links to the PostScript Language Reference Manual, tutorials, etc. PostScript is a simple byte code interpreted language (much like Forth) written in postfix notation.